 Don’t forget, safety comes first, and when travelling on a budget you should, in faraway lands, have

 Accommodation in Bali

 Talking about cheap holidays, you will find Bali affordable and mostly cheap.
-In most touristic places, prices will vary from cheap to moderate, considering western standards.
-Because Bali is so touristic, locals and westerners who build restaurants and hotels for westerners charge more for their services.
+In most touristic places, prices will vary from cheap to moderate, considering Western standards.
+Because Bali is so touristy, locals and Westerners who build restaurants and hotels for Westerners charge more for their services.
 But there are still many options to choose from.

 As one Australian from Lombok said, “Bali is like Disneyland, and here is the real Indonesia.”
 Indeed Bali is crowded with nice hotels and

-Five star hotels are easy to find, but lucky also many homestays still exist.
+Five-star hotels are easy to find, but lucky many homestays still exist.
 I stayed with both.
 The hotels can be amazing, and you will not pay more than 100 Eur per night for a double room, in a 5* hotel.
-And it’s pretty amazing.
-Especially if you are the comfortable type.
+And it’s pretty amazing especially if you are the comfortable type.

 But homestays have come a long way.
 For 25 Eur I got a double room, private bath, AC, and an amazing breakfast.
 Central location, a beautiful pool at the location and friendly and helpful owners.
 In Europe, you would get a bunk bed in a hostel, and that’s about it, for the same amount.

 As always, travelling on a budget is up to each one of us, but for sure it is easier to do in Asia.
 My advice would be to save for the flight and watch out for airline promotions, at least to somewhere near Indonesia, and be ready for last-minute deals.